 I also really like time-consuming side projects!
 I am also the founder of Skill Exchange, a community-based workshop series designed to encourage self-reliance through social skill exchange.
 Skill Exchange is primarily based in San Francisco, at various locations, pop-ups and event spaces around the city.
 To learn more about Skill Exchange, or find out about upcoming events and workshops, sign up for the newsletter here.

 Originally from Seattle, my partner and I moved to San Francisco together in 2009, and we are the proud co-parents of

 two four cats.
-My blog is a combination of my work, side projects, and other things.
-Content changes with my interests, but you can count on design projects, cat photos, cooking, occasional recipes, and lots of self-reliance experiments.
+My blog is a combination of my design work, side projects, and other things.
+Content changes with my interests, but you can occasionally count on cat photos, infrequent recipe sharing and lots of self-reliance experiments.

 Frequently asked questions: